quiknode-labs/qn-oss/packages/libs/sdk/README.md

 QuickNode's SDK is a JavaScript and TypeScript framework-agnostic library that supports both CommonJS and ES module systems.

-Currently the SDK makes it even easier to use the [QuickNode Graph API](https://www.quicknode.com/graph-api) to query market insights, trading data, transactions by wallets and contracts, cached NFT images, and more!

 > :grey_question: We want to hear from you!
 Please take a few minutes to fill out our [QuickNode SDK feedback form](https://forms.gle/vWFXDDjEUySjWUof6) and let us know what you currently think about the SDK.
 This helps us further improve the SDK.

 [![Coverage Status](https://coveralls.io/repos/github/quiknode-labs/qn-oss/badge.svg?branch=main)](https://coveralls.io/github/quiknode-labs/qn-oss?branch=main)